code-423n4/2022-04-mimo/README.md

 ## Introduction

-[Mimo DeFi](https://mimo.capital/) is home to the Parallel Protocol.

-The Parallel Protocol is a decentralized stablecoin issuance protocol on the Ethereum, Polygon and Fantom blockchain.
+The [Mimo protocol](https://mimo.capital/) is a decentralized stablecoin issuance protocol on the Ethereum, Polygon and Fantom blockchain.
 Parallel stablecoins are decentralized, non-custodial, collateral-backed, and fully redeemable synthetic assets pegged to a fiat currency.

-At launch, the Parallel Protocol offers a single ERC20 stablecoin called PAR which is pegged to the Euro.
+At launch, the Mimo Protocol offers a single ERC20 stablecoin called PAR which is pegged to the Euro.

 The protocol was launched in December 2020 and has been audited by Quantstamp and CertiK (see [core/audits](core/audits)).